-- (1) We collect, organize and share information about disasters that have impacted cultural heritage or leading examples of cultural heritage disaster prevention. - (2) We collect the data needed to construct databases related to cultural heritage disaster prevention and we study ways to utilize this data in disaster prevention. - (3) We collect data related to the sites of historical disasters and we promote the management and utilization of databases, etc. - (4) We acquire new knowledge related to overseas disaster prevention initiatives and conservation methods for disaster-hit cultural heritage, and we contribute to disaster prevention in other countries. - (5) We convene the Cultural Heritage Disaster Risk Management Network Promotion Council and the Advisory Committee for Cultural Heritage Disaster Risk Management to grasp issues related to cultural heritage disaster prevention.
+- (1) We collect, organize and share information about disasters that have impacted cultural heritage or leading examples of cultural heritage disaster prevention. - (2) We collect the data needed to construct databases related to cultural heritage disaster prevention and we study ways to utilize this data in disaster prevention - (3) We collect data related to the sites of historical disasters and we promote the management and utilization of databases, etc. - (4) We collect up-to-date insights on cultural heritage disaster prevention initiatives and conservation measures worldwide. - (5) We convene the Cultural Heritage Disaster Risk Management Network Promotion Council and the Advisory Committee for Cultural Heritage Disaster Risk Management to grasp issues related to cultural heritage disaster prevention.